ivan-hc/ArchImage/README.md

 ArchImage is the bundling of Arch Linux packages into an AppImage using [JuNest](https://github.com/fsquillace/junest).
+Hardware accelleration is provided by [Conty](https://github.com/Kron4ek/Conty) instead.

 This allows you to use the latest programs from Arch Linux and AUR on every distribution, old or newer.